Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

     * Approach 3 - Ternary Operator (?:)
     * Approach 4 - Short-circuit Operator (&&)

+* Lesson 17 - List Rendering
+  * File - **NameList.js**, **PersonList.js**, and **Person.js**
+  * Learned how to render a list of items (array items) using Array.map prototype method.
+  * Refractor the code for better structuring and recommened format in **PersonList.js and Person.js**

+* Lesson 18 - Lists and Keys
+  * File - **NameList.js**, **PersonList.js**, and **Person.js**
+  * A `key` is a prop necessary to include while rendering a list of item in react.
+  * A `key` is a special string attribute you need to include when creating lists of elements.
+    * It is used by react to uniquely identify and distinquish different item in the lists.
+  * Keys gives the elements a stable identity.
+  * Keys help React identify which items have changed, are added, or are removed.
+  * Help in efficient update of the user interface.
+  * ***NOTE: key is a special prop i.e. you cannot pass/ access the key prop in the child component.***

 <br/>

 **Q&A:**
 * Q1.
 How the react application runs.
-How the files are called and the components gets render on web page.
+How the files are called and the components gets render on web page?
   * Answer
     * The startup file structure is by default created on running the `npm create-react-app <project-name>` command.
     * On running the `npm start` command, the file are call and run in the following sequence.